dscolby/CausalELM.jl/docs/src/guide/gcomputation.md

 One way to get an unbiased estimate of the causal effect is to use G-computation.
 The basic steps for using G-computation in CausalELM are below.

 !!! note
-    If regularized is set to true then the ridge penalty will be estimated using generalized cross validation where the maximum number of iterations is 2 * folds for the successive halving procedure.
-However, if the penalty in on iteration is approximately the same as in the previous penalty, then the procedure will stop early.

-!!! note
     For a good overview of G-Computation see: